patrickdillon/installer/docs/user/azurestack/install_upi.md

 ### yq

 There seem to be a few versions of `yq` floating around with different syntaxes.
-This guide uses https://github.com/mikefarah/yq so either use that one or adjust the commands to fit your preferred `yq.
+This guide uses https://github.com/mikefarah/yq so either use that one or adjust the commands to fit your preferred `yq`.

 ### Connecting to the PPE Environment with the Azure CLI